 Here we have grass, new-looking ablutions and a great big pool.
 There is a very big bar and restaurant area, and to top it all off, a generally good vibe.
 Even some patchy grass trying to survive the heat.
 The whole site is set on a hillside and terraced roads give the option of chalets or open pitches.

-It is all very well maintained and the main building houses the large restaurant as well as some hotel rooms.
+It is all very well maintained and the main building houses a large restaurant as well as some hotel rooms.
 Possibly one of the better campsites we have seen in terms of presentation and upkeep.
 You just never know where you are going to end up when you’re on the road.

 Dinner is a tasty homemade burger with a rosy-hued sunset view overlooking the hills in the distance.
 We spend the night sleeping in the car.
 A good option when we are just passing through.
 It’s pretty quick to set up, compared to the tent, and it sleeps so well.